bacitracin/technical-interview-trivia/ruby_questions.md

 * What is Class::new ?
   * A class method of the Class object which creates new classes.

 * How do you define a class?
+What about instances?
+  * Classes are the blueprints that define the behavior and information our objects will contain.
+They let us manufacture and instantiate new instances.
+  * An instance is a single occurrence of an object.
+Instances refer to the individual objects produced from the class.

 * What is a factory method?
   * An initialization method that creates specialized instances of a class.